8 Rainy Day Activities

 Take a Walk in the Rain

-If we still couldn’t convince you to go outside, you can also try to calm your spirits in the comfort of your own home.
+If we still couldn’t convince you to go outside, you can also try to calm your spirits in the comfort of your own home – not only on a rainy day.
 We already gave you the tip to pamper yourself for your physical needs, but when was the last time you actually pampered your mind?
 Try to find activities that will help you to stay with you and your inner feelings.
 This can either be to actively deal with your emotions by meditating or journaling, or it can also mean immersing yourself in a task that will help you to fade out everything else.
 You could, for instance, immerse yourself into a page-turner, work on a puzzle, or even start sketching.
 Whatever you think your mind needs right now, go for it.

 Discover New Podcasts